 Why should students not have homework?

-During exam periods, having homework and needing to study can push some students over the edge, leading them to burnout.
-Is all of this added stress worth it in the long term?
+During exams, this gets worse.
+Too much homework can push some students over the edge, leading them to burnout.

-Why should we not have homework: Lack of sleep
+Why should we not have homework: Research findings

 Online Tutoring: